Srihitha18798/WallPaperApplication/README.md

 * Download your favorite images.
 * Set your favorite image as wallpaper of your mobile phones

+## Getting started
+Clone the repository and import the project in Android Studio.
+You will also need to provide a key to access the Pixabay API, after getting the key, just put it in the `MainRepository.xml` file in the place of `key`

+## Dependencies
+The depdendencies for the project are described in the Gradle script `build.gradle` of the app, just sync the project in Android Studio and you are ready to go :)

 ## Screenshots

 <p float="middle">